AlexBerrhto/comicsmith/README.md

 ---
 ##  Examples of Output
- **Promt:** "The emergency lights of the derelict freighter Icarus pulse a rhythmic, bloody red.
+ **Prompt:** "The emergency lights of the derelict freighter Icarus pulse a rhythmic, bloody red.
 Captain Elara, clad in a dented exoskeleton suit, braces herself against the airlock door as the creature claws from the other side.
 Through the viewing port, the cold swirl of a nebula serves as the silent backdrop to her struggle.
 Her oxygen gauge is flashing a warning, but she refuses to let go of the lever."

  **Output:**
  <img src="./media/Sampleimage1.jpeg" width="600" alt="ComicSmith Dashboard">